 There are a variety of things you can use to hang your wreath but I prefer the look of jute twine because it matches the wreath color and the flowers.

-I hope you enjoyed this detailed DIY and feel encouraged to try seed saving.
+I hope you’ve learned to how to preserve sunflowers, enjoyed our detailed DIYs and feel encouraged to try seed saving.
 It’s easy and rewarding!
 In most cases you’ll have more seeds than you can possibly use.
 So why not share with your friends, co-workers, neighbors & family!

-If you enjoyed this DIY be sure to head over to another DIY project I completed not too long ago: How to Make a Dried Hydrangea Wreath.
-LOVE DIY AS MUCH AS WE DO?
+LOVE Garden DIY AS MUCH AS WE DO?
 Get our projects in your inbox as soon as they drop!
 Sign up tor receive our periodic emails with links to our latest posts.
 Scroll to the bottom of this page and leave us your name and email!